-- Warm season grasses best time to fertilize is in the spring.
+- Best time to fertilize warm season grasses is in the spring.

-- Warm season grasses needs nitrogen rich fertilizer during the growing season for full feeding to keep it healthy and green.
+- Use Nitrogen rich fertilizer during the growing season for full feeding to keep warm season grasses healthy and green.

 - Using the right slow release fertilizers to provide essential nutrients to the root system and increases grass growth making a strong start for the year, keeping it healthy throughout the summer.

-- Warm season grasses, like Bermuda, St. Augustine, zoysia, centipede and buffalo grass, should be fertilized in spring.
+- Bermuda, St. Augustine, zoysia, centipede and buffalo warm season grasses, should be fertilized in spring.

 - Apply a second round of fertilizer once the peak summer heat has passed.

 - Depending on the amount of water your grass gets, aim to reapply your fertilizer every 6-8 weeks.

 - Slow-release lawn fertilizers break down their nutrients over a longer period of time, so you can wait longer between applications.

 - Late spring and early summer are the best times to fertilize cool season grasses like Kentucky bluegrass.